Honeywell International (NYSE:HON) Releases FY 2021 Earnings Guidance

 Honeywell International (NYSE:HON) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $7.950-$8.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.100.
-The company issued revenue guidance of $34.60 billion-$35.20 billion, compared to the consensus revenue estimate of $35.20 billion.Honeywell International also updated its FY21 guidance to $7.95-8.10 EPS.
+The company issued revenue guidance of $34.60 billion-$35.20 billion, compared to the consensus revenue estimate of $35.20 billion.Honeywell International also updated its Q3 2021 guidance to $1.970-$2.020 EPS.

-A number of equities research analysts recently issued reports on HON shares.
-Royal Bank of Canada lifted their target price on Honeywell International from $227.00 to $231.00 and gave the company a sector perform rating in a research report on Monday, July 26th.
-Robert W. Baird lifted their price objective on shares of Honeywell International from $247.00 to $251.00 and gave the company an outperform rating in a report on Monday, July 26th.
-Barclays increased their target price on shares of Honeywell International from $245.00 to $253.00 and gave the stock an overweight rating in a report on Monday, July 26th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price target on shares of Honeywell International from $245.00 to $251.00 and gave the company a buy rating in a research note on Monday, July 26th.
-Five equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat, Honeywell International presently has a consensus rating of Buy and a consensus price target of $231.62.
+Honeywell International (NYSE:HON) last released its quarterly earnings results on Thursday, July 22nd.
+The conglomerate reported $2.02 earnings per share for the quarter, topping the consensus estimate of $1.94 by $0.08.
+Honeywell International had a return on equity of 29.44% and a net margin of 14.65%.
+The company had revenue of $8.09 billion during the quarter, compared to the consensus estimate of $8.66 billion.
+During the same quarter last year, the business posted $1.26 earnings per share.
+Honeywell International’s revenue was up 8.2% compared to the same quarter last year.
+On average, equities research analysts anticipate that Honeywell International will post 8.1 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Friday, September 3rd.
-Shareholders of record on Friday, August 13th were given a $0.93 dividend.
-The ex-dividend date was Thursday, August 12th.
-This represents a $3.72 dividend on an annualized basis and a dividend yield of 1.66%.
-Honeywell International’s dividend payout ratio (DPR) is presently 52.39%.
+Several research firms have issued reports on HON.
+Barclays raised their price target on shares of Honeywell International from $245.00 to $253.00 and gave the stock an overweight rating in a research note on Monday, July 26th.
+Royal Bank of Canada increased their target price on Honeywell International from $227.00 to $231.00 and gave the stock a sector perform rating in a research report on Monday, July 26th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Honeywell International from $245.00 to $251.00 and gave the company a buy rating in a report on Monday, July 26th.
+Finally, Robert W. Baird upped their price objective on Honeywell International from $247.00 to $251.00 and gave the stock an outperform rating in a report on Monday, July 26th.
+Five analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $231.62.

-In related news, CEO Que Dallara sold 10,759 shares of the company’s stock in a transaction dated Tuesday, August 10th.
+In related news, CEO Darius Adamczyk sold 28,571 shares of the business’s stock in a transaction dated Monday, August 30th.
+The shares were sold at an average price of $231.97, for a total transaction of $6,627,614.87.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Que Dallara sold 10,759 shares of Honeywell International stock in a transaction that occurred on Tuesday, August 10th.
 The shares were sold at an average price of $231.28, for a total value of $2,488,341.52.
-Following the sale, the chief executive officer now owns 3,495 shares in the company, valued at approximately $808,323.60.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Darius Adamczyk sold 28,571 shares of the firm’s stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of $231.97, for a total value of $6,627,614.87.
+Following the completion of the transaction, the chief executive officer now owns 3,495 shares of the company’s stock, valued at $808,323.60.
 The disclosure for this sale can be found here.
-0.44% of the stock is owned by company insiders.
+Insiders own 0.44% of the company’s stock.

 An institutional investor recently raised its position in Honeywell International stock.
-Morgan Stanley boosted its stake in Honeywell International Inc. (NYSE:HON) by 5.3% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 12,135,673 shares of the conglomerate’s stock after acquiring an additional 613,394 shares during the period.
-Morgan Stanley owned 1.76% of Honeywell International worth $2,661,961,000 as of its most recent filing with the SEC.
-Institutional investors own 75.66% of the company’s stock.
+Morgan Stanley boosted its holdings in Honeywell International Inc. (NYSE:HON) by 5.3% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 12,135,673 shares of the conglomerate’s stock after acquiring an additional 613,394 shares during the quarter.
+Morgan Stanley owned 1.76% of Honeywell International worth $2,661,961,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 75.66% of the company’s stock.

 Honeywell International Company Profile